-1. The application of every baronet or heir apparent for admission to the Standing Council of the Baronetage (hereinafter called “the Council”) shall be submitted to the Executive Committee and the acceptance of such application shall be subject to its approval.
+1. The application of every baronet or heir apparent for admission to the Standing Council of the Baronetage (hereinafter called “the Council”) shall be submitted to the Executive Committee for approval.
+The Secretary is to advise Committee members of applicants and assume their approval unless advice is received to the contrary.

 2. Every person elected to the Council – whether a baronet or heir apparent – shall immediately upon receiving the notification of his election pay such sum to the Council as may from time to time be fixed as the yearly subscription, and when such payment shall have been made the name of such person shall be entered in the Register.
 Subscriptions shall be due and payable on the 15th January in every year, but a member elected after the 1st August in any year shall only pay one half of that year’s subscription.

-3. Any member whose subscription is in arrears for three years shall, ipso facto, cease to be a member.
+3. Any member whose subscription is in arrears for over one year shall, ipso facto, cease to be a member.

 4. Every member desirous of retiring from membership shall give written notice to the Secretary and the Executive Committee shall, at their next meeting, accept such notice.
 The Secretary shall thereupon record such resignation in the Council’s Register of members.
 Such resignation, when accepted, shall take effect from the date at which the notice of resignation shall have been received by the Secretary.